central college in London BIFM BIFM

 Getting Started

-* The BIFM is the 'natural home' of facilities management in the UK.
+* The IWFM is the 'natural home' of facilities management in the UK.
 Founded in 1993, the institute provides information, education, training and networking services for over 12,000 members - both individual professionals and organisations.
+See our entry on the IWFM website.

 About the College | Business Courses | Computer and IT Courses | English Courses | Contact Us | Resources | Enquiries